 i4cl has licensed practitioners who can administer and interpret this tool for individuals and teams.
 The Neethling Brain Instruments (NBI™) is a suite of assessments developed by Dr. Kobus Neethling, a pioneering figure in the field of creativity.
 The NBI has been taken by almost one million people worldwide.
 Dr. Neethling collaborated with Dr. Paul Torrance at the University of Georgia to develop these psychology and neuroscience-based psychometric assessments.
 The NBI™ is a measure of your thinking preferences—the degree to which you prefer some tasks more than others.
 Your unique combination of thinking preferences has important implications for how you lead, communicate, relate to others, and work in teams as well as for the choices you make in your career.
 The NBI™ tools can enhance social and emotional intelligence.

 The Team Learning Survey ©

 The Team Learning Survey was developed at Columbia University as a diagnostic tool for measuring team learning.
 It measures a team’s experience of eight key elements.
-It embraces the complexity and rate of change required by organizations to move to flatter, more flexible and agile structures.
+It embraces the complexity and rate of change organizations require to move to flatter, more flexible, and agile structures.
 As a tool, the survey is based on the belief that teams -- not individuals -- are the fundamental learning unit in modern organizations.
 Unless teams can learn, the organization cannot learn.

 The Johari window is a psychological tool created by Joseph Luft and Harry Ingham.
-It’s a useful tool for understanding and promoting: self-awareness, personal development, improved communications, interpersonal relationships, group dynamics, team development, and intergroup relationships, that can be applied in a variety of situations and environments.
+It’s a useful tool for understanding and promoting: self-awareness, personal development, improved communications, interpersonal relationships, group dynamics, team development, and intergroup relationships, which can be applied in various situations and environments.